buildweek-mentor-me/UI-Van/README.md

 # UI-Van
-This project was built out of a previous project and therefore contains extraneous files.
+This project was built out of a previous project and therefore contains extraneous files (especially the less files that I did not want to remove and break anything).
 The only files used on this project are about.html, features.html, and index.html

 ##JS Files